All Episodes

 leigh wambsganss

-So that includes your local uh police.
+So that includes your local police.

 That includes border security.

-And something that I um have been really sort of screaming from the mountaintops is this is what President Trump has done to our southern border is amazing.
+And something that I have been really sort of screaming from the mountaintops is this is what President Trump has done to our southern border is amazing.

 You know, prior to this, you know, Tarrant County is the reddest county in the nation.

-That's cartel, the drug lords and the drug traffickers.
+And that's part of that's cartel, the drug lords and the drug traffickers.

-So that is truly helped that.
+So that has truly helped that.

 However, Texas has to be prepared for a life after President Trump.